Store your project documentation in your project repository

 - TypeDoc: For TypeScript/JavaScript projects

-Whatever your organization uses, make sure the relevant configuration files for these tools are included in your team's standard project structure.
+Whatever your organization uses, keep the relevant configuration files in your standard project structure so the workflow stays visible and repeatable.

 Automating documentation with CI/CD